JoshuaHavilandCurtis/Expense-Tracker/README.md

 # Expense-Tracker

-Super simple expense tracker in es6 Javascript application, The purpose of the project was to learn JavaScript:
+Super simple expense tracker in es6 Javascript application, The purpose of the project is to learn JavaScript:

 ## To-Do: